ocaml/opam/master_changes.md

 ## Internal
   * Make `curl` the default download tool instead of `wget` on macOS [#6304 @kit-ty-kate]
   * download tool: Use fetch on DragonFlyBSD and ftp on NetBSD [#6305 @kit-ty-kate]
+  * Prefer curl over any other download tools on every systems, if available [#6305 @kit-ty-kate]

 ## Internal: Windows